 - the Personal Data Protection (Appeal) Regulations 2015.

 The Singapore data protection authority, the Personal Data Protection Commission (PDPC), has also issued a number of advisory guidelines detailing how it will interpret the provisions of the PDPA.
-This guidance ranges from general advisory guidelines on key concepts in the PDPA and selected topics, to sector-specific advisory guidelines in the telecommunications, real estate, education, healthcare and social services sectors, and to industry-led guidelines for the insurance industry.
+This guidance ranges from general advisory guidelines on key concepts in the PDPA and selected topics, to sector-specific advisory guidelines for sectors such as the telecommunications, real estate, education, healthcare and social services, and to industry-led guidelines for the insurance industry.

-Aside from the PDPA, a number of other legislation and regulatory requirements in Singapore contain sector-specific data protection requirements.
+Aside from the PDPA, a number of other legislation and regulatory instruments in Singapore contain sector-specific data protection requirements.
 For example, in the financial sector, provisions governing customer information obtained by banks are set out in the Banking Act (Chapter 19).
-The Monetary Authority of Singapore (MAS) also issues directives and notices concerning data protection for the financial sector, such as the Notices and Guidelines on Technology Risk Management, and the Guidelines on Outsourcing.
+The Monetary Authority of Singapore (MAS) also issues directives and notices concerning data protection for the financial sector, such as the Notices and Guidelines on Technology Risk Management, the Notices on Cyber Hygiene and the Guidelines on Outsourcing.

 Other examples include the healthcare sector, where the confidentiality of medical information and the retention of medical records are governed by the Private Hospitals and Medical Clinics Act (Chapter 248).
 In the telecommunications sector, the Telecoms Competition Code issued under the Telecommunications Act (Chapter 323) regulates the telecommunications licensees’ use of end-user service information.